DaveParillo/intermediate-cpp/_sources/beginnings/what-you-know-now.rst

 The remaining sections list the things students should already have mastered before proceeding with the material in this text.
-There are some practice problems available you can use to check your knowledge.
+There are some practice problems available which you can use to check your knowledge.

 Source files and header files